TariqAHassan/BioVida/README.md

 ###Genomic Data

-BioVida provides an easy interface for obtaining Genomic data.
+BioVida provides a simple interface for obtaining genomic data.

 ```python
 # 1. Import the Interface for DisGeNET.org